Pharmaceutics: History

 Pharmaceutics deals with the formulation of a pure drug substance into a dosage form.
 Pure drug substances are usually white crystalline or amorphous powders.
 Before the advent of medicine as a science, it was common for pharmacists to dispense drugs as is.
 Most drugs today are administered as parts of a dosage form.
 The clinical performance of drugs depends on their form of presentation to the patient.
+Prescription drugs products approved for marking yearly in United States.
+About forty percent is produced in Indian making the country our largest manufacture.
+Most of pharmaceutical manufacturers are located outside of the United States.